lsquaredleland/White-House-Budget-Donut-Visualisation/notes.md

-#What to do:
+#Next Steps:

-Find the best way to use a sunburst chart with the way the data is currently structured Make inclusive items a child?
+>Create animation where heights of the bars change how the budget has evolved over the years

-could -> look at how different offices have different change rates?
+>Add input to change the years temporarily
-->precompute the values -> no need to push to the client
+>Find the best way to use a sunburst chart with the way the data is currently structured?
+Consider going that direction

-How to visualise negative data in a pie or treemap? make the total be the abs of all, then have a unique colour for negs?
+>Or when click on a portion, it expands into more options, shifting the entire pie chart

-->u/ bar charts as a alternative?
+##Todo:
--> donut chart -> make values go inwards if negative?
+>Find a better way to unite the budget and refData array, and how they access it each other, etc

--->all widths are equal??
+##Curiosities

-How to make a circle of circles in D3?
+>How to make a circle of circles?